Chirpy3D: Part-Aware Multi-View Diffusion for Creative Fine-Grained Object Generation: Methodology

 \begin{enumerate}[(i)] \item \textit{Seen part selection generation} (see Figure~\ref{fig:interpolation_illustration}(a)) allows users to compose new objects by selecting existing parts from seen species.
 Users can specify a text prompt such as ``a $\bm{t}^{*}_1$, ..., $\bm{t}^{*}_M$ bird", where each part is selected from different species, denoted by $*$. \item \textit{Unseen part synthesis via novel sampling} (see Figure~\ref{fig:interpolation_illustration}(b)) creates new hybrid objects by directly sampling novel parts from the learned part latent space.
 This approach uses text prompts like ``a $\widetilde{\bm{t}}_1$, ..., $\widetilde{\bm{t}}_M$ bird", where each part $\widetilde{\bm{t}}_m$ is sampled via \eqref{eq:sampling}. \item \textit{Unseen part synthesis via interpolation} (see Figure~\ref{fig:interpolation_illustration}(c)) generates unique hybrids by interpolating part latents from different species.
 Specifically, a new part latent is computed as:

 where $\hat{\bm{t}}_m$ denotes the decoded textual embedding of the interpolated part latent, and $a$ controls the interpolation weight between species $c_1$ and species $c_2$. \end{enumerate}

-\textbf{3D generation.} \ours{} enables the generation of complete 3D objects through Score Distillation Sampling (SDS) \cite{poole2022dreamfusion}\footnote{We refer readers to the original paper for further details.}, supporting the three previously defined approaches.
-Unlike general text-to-3D generation, where broad category-level prompts like ``bird'' lead to diverse and often inconsistent results, \ours{} operates at a much finer granularity.
-Each textual token in \ours{} corresponds to a specific part from a particular species, resulting in highly consistent object appearance across different noise inputs (see Figure~\ref{fig:consistency_visual_comparison}(b)).
-This improved consistency allows \ours{} to apply SDS with a lower guidance scale, reducing the risk of oversaturation (see Figure~\ref{fig:3dgen}).
-Our method works effectively with both NeRF \cite{mildenhall2020nerf, poole2022dreamfusion} and 3DGS \cite{tang2024dreamgaussian, kerbl20233dgs}.
+\textbf{3D generation.} \ours{} supports 3D object generation through Score Distillation Sampling (SDS) \cite{poole2022dreamfusion}\footnote{We refer readers to the original paper for further details.}, compatible with the three previously defined approaches.
+Unlike general text-to-3D generation, where broad prompts like ``bird'' lead to inconsistent results (see Appendix \ref{sec:lowgs_analysis}), each textual token in \ours{} corresponds to a specific part from a particular species, resulting in highly consistent appearance across different noise inputs (see Figure~\ref{fig:consistency_visual_comparison}(b)).
+This allows SDS optimization with a lower guidance scale, reducing oversaturation (see Figure~\ref{fig:3dgen}).
+Our method works with both NeRF \cite{mildenhall2020nerf, poole2022dreamfusion} and 3DGS \cite{tang2024dreamgaussian, kerbl20233dgs}, and any improved 3D backend can be readily substituted.